-- .1 Coordinate the work of all Subcontractors. - .2 Ensure that all Subcontractors examine the Drawings and Specifications for other parts of the Work which may affect the performance of their work. - .3 Ensure that sleeves, openings and miscellaneous equipment bases are provided as required for the Work. - .4 Ensure that items to be built in are supplied when required with all necessary templates, measurements and Shop Drawings.
+- .1 Coordinate the work of all Subcontractors. - 2 Ensure that all Subcontractors examine the Drawings and Specifications for other parts of the Work which may affect the performance of their work. - .3 Ensure that sleeves, openings and miscellaneous equipment bases are Supply and Install as required for the Work. - .4 Ensure that items to be built in are supplied when required with all necessary templates, measurements and shop drawings.